fiveseven808/HueBerry_SmartSwitch/README.md

 **Wishlist:**

   * Gotta clean up repo and get rid of my "training" files
-  * Better menu system
+  * More refined menu system programming
   * Ability to control individual lights and their brightness, hue, sat, CT, etc...
   * Ability to control groups of lights and their brightness, hue, sat, CT, etc...
   * INI based configuration
   * Auto hub detection
   * Hub Pairing (Store API key in INI?)
   * Timeout to clock
-  * Disable clock via INI
+  * Disable clock via settings
   * PIR integration
   * Lower power consumption (stop refreshing display so often and polling button)
   * Battery state support and icon (low power indicator and graceful shutdown too)
   * C rewrite to make use of faster display interface
-  * Python SSD1306 driver optimization to try and speed things up
+  * Wifi detection and selection as well as password selection and clear settings

 **License:**